-In this post, we’re going to discuss about the options available to skip/disable software Inventory on a particular folder or drive.
-Skip Disable Software Inventory on a particular Folder.
+In this post, we will discuss the options available to skip/disable software Inventory on a particular folder or drive.
+Skip Disable Software Inventory on a specific Folder.

-Software inventory enabled on wrong folder/s or Drive/s can make your life miserable as a ConfigMgr administrator.
-We had a bad backlog issue because of wrong configuration of software inventory.
+Software inventory enabled on the wrong folder/s, or Drive/s can make your life miserable as a ConfigMgr administrator.
+We had a bad backlog issue because of the incorrect configuration of the software inventory.

 Note (Just to give background) – \Sinv.box\BadSinv folder:: This folder stores corrupted software inventory files.
-A backlog of files can indicate problems with specific clients, with management points, or with the network, causing data corruption.
+A backlog of files can indicate problems with specific clients, management points, or networks, causing data corruption.